Arizona Sales Tax License Registration

 Log in to AZTaxes to complete and pay the Transaction Privilege, Use and Severance Tax Return.

-Arizona Transaction Privilege Tax (Sales Tax) License Renewal for Corporation, LLC, LLP
+Arizona Transaction Privilege Tax (Sales Tax) License Renewal for LLC, Corporation, LLP

 Transaction Privilege Tax (TPT) licenses are valid for a calendar year and must be renewed annually.
 There is no state renewal fee but some regions do have a fee.
 Note: Some 501(c)(3) nonprofit organizations may qualify for exemption from TPT.